arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

   batteryService.addCharacteristic(batteryLevelChar);  // add the battery level characteristic BLE.addService(batteryService);                      // Add the battery service
-  batteryLevelChar.writeValue(oldBatteryLevel);        // set initial value for this characteristic BLE.setEventHandler(BLEDisconnected, blePeripheralDisconnectHandler);   // handler that fires when BLE is disconnected BLE.setEventHandler(BLEConnected, blePeripheralConnectHandler);         // handler that fires when BLE is disconnected
+  batteryLevelChar.writeValue(oldBatteryLevel);        // set initial value for this characteristic BLE.setEventHandler(BLEDisconnected, blePeripheralDisconnectHandler);   // handler that fires when Bluetooth LE is disconnected
+  BLE.setEventHandler(BLEConnected, blePeripheralConnectHandler);         // handler that fires when Bluetooth LE is disconnected

   /* Start advertising Bluetooth® Low Energy.
 It will start continuously transmitting Bluetooth® Low Energy
      advertising packets and will be visible to remote Bluetooth® Low Energy central devices